 Welcome to Hillsborough River State Park

-Weather permitting, visitors can enjoy a refreshing swim in the park's ADA accessible swimming pool.
-Swimming pool hours of operation are 9 a.m. to 5 p.m.
-Please contact the park for swimming pool informational updates at (813) 987-6771.
+Visitors can enjoy a refreshing swim in the park's ADA accessible swimming pool.
+Swimming pool hours of operation are 9 a.m. to 5 p.m. and is $4 per person.
+Pool will open seasonally in the summer.
+Please contact the park for swimming pool informational updates at 813-987-6771.

 The park offers full-facility camping and a youth/group tent campground.
 A primitive campsite is available via foot trail; reservations are always recommended.